Ichoran/teensy-stimulus/scala/README.md

 ## Requirements

-You must have Java 1.8 and SBT installed.
-SBT will take care of handling dependencies (which are Scala 2.12 and JSSC 2.8).
+You must have Java 1.8 and [Mill](http://www.lihaoyi.com/mill/index.html) installed.
+Mill will take care of handling dependencies (which are Scala 2.12 and JSSC 2.8).

 If you want to just use Java, use the Scala interface.
 You may need to write a few wrappers.